settlemint/btp-universal-terraform/docs/modules/deps/ingress_tls.md

 Security & gotchas
 - Use real ACME/provider-managed certs outside local; private LBs and WAFs recommended
 - Webhook timing for cert-manager CRDs — this module waits, but slow clusters may need extra time
+- Override `acme_email` so Let's Encrypt notifications reach the right team; defaults fall back to the license email before using the internal SettleMint address.

 Next steps
 - Configure application hosts in `/btp` values referencing the chosen issuer